 You could also check out Arcadia Power.
 Under Arcadia’s unique model, you designate Arcadia as your billing company and give them access to your utility account information.
 Arcadia then matches you to a local community solar project.

 Each month, Arcadia will apply a credit to your bill for your share in the project.
 They charge the net amount to a credit card that you put on file with your account.
 Then they settle everything out with your local utility company, so your account remains up to date.

 The third way you can get solar energy is by buying a solar-focused renewable electricity plan from your retail energy provider.
-This is usually done by bundling Solar Renewable Energy Certificates, or SRECs, to offset your electricity usage.
+Retail Electricity Providers will buy Solar Renewable Energy Certificates, or SRECs, to offset your electricity usage.
 Or, a REP may invest in a solar farm in your area to generate your power. .